Why We Chose Bostig

 Don't get me wrong, we've heard great reviews for Rocky Mountain Westy, Stephen's Autohaus, etc. We are not slighting them in any way, and if you're in California you will need to go with one of these vendors.
 See more below.

 If you live in California the Bostig conversion is not officially legal due to silly CARB requirements.
 Ironically, the Zetec operates something like 75% cleaner than the Waterboxer.
-Apparently this doesn't matter to CARB.
+Apparently this does not matter to CARB.
 Why not?!
-Politics.
-They have a long list of rules that we're not going to get into.
-Bostig tried to get CA smog approved, but it all fell apart due to no fault of their own.
+Politics and/or bad policy.
+Rumor has it that Bostig tried to get CA smog approved at one point, but it all fell apart due to no fault of their own.

 Vehicles within specified model-years registered in the Change of Ownership Areas are subject to Smog Check only upon change of ownership or initial registration in California.
 Vehicles registered in this area must receive a TSI (Two Speed Idle) Smog Check.